Knowledge base

 7. If you have selected multiple products, decide whether a future additional product should automatically be visible to the user (and with what type of permissions).

-8. Click on the Save button:
+8. Click the Save button:

 9. Rights are granted immediately.